 Decreased Level Of Performance

 By building up a proper recovery time, you build up cardiovascular fitness.
 This gives your body the capability to repair itself after you work out.
 But, if you are constantly training your body, you will not experience this adaption.
 As a result, your performance will suffer.
+Running every day causes a feeling of tiredness and fatigue in the body.
+While some say, it makes them physically active, others are of the opinion that they feel drowsy for most parts of the day.

 Poor Mental Health